Links on SoundGuys may earn us a commission. Learn more.

 How to get the most out of your Apple Music subscription

-Editor’s note: this article was updated on February 4, 2022, to address questions in the FAQ section.
+Editor’s note: this article was updated on September 9, 2022, to include information on the Apple AirPods Pro (2nd generation) and to address questions in the FAQ section.

 How can you experience spatial audio with your Apple Music subscription?

-AirPods (3rd generation), AirPods Pro, and AirPods Pro Max paired with an iPhone or iPad all have spatial audio capabilities, allowing you to listen to music in a more immersive way using head tracking, in order to create a more three-dimensional sound experience.
-This feature is automatic with songs that support it, and can be toggled in the control center of your iPhone or iPad.
+Apple AirPods (3rd generation), AirPods Pro, and AirPods Pro Max paired with an iPhone or iPad all have spatial audio capabilities.
+This feature allows you to listen to music in a more immersive way using head tracking, to create a more three-dimensional sound experience.
+The Apple AirPods Pro (2nd generation) will also support Spatial Audio with head tracking, and it will be the first Apple product to support personalized Spatial Audio.
+Spatial Audio is automatic with songs that support it, and can be toggled in the control center of your iPhone or iPad.
 Spatial audio also works with Dolby Atmos, allowing the same experience with surround sound speakers.

-How do you change audio quality in Apple Music?
+How do you change the audio quality in Apple Music?

 In 2021, Apple Music added lossless audio quality to its service, so now you can choose from multiple different streaming qualities to fit your needs.
 Your options are AAC at 256kbps, and Apple Lossless Audio Codec (ALAC) at 16-bit/44.1kHz, 24-bit/48kHz, and 24-bit/192kHz.
 It’s worth noting that this lossless codec won’t work over Bluetooth, only a wired connection without a dongle adapter can transmit all data.
 Additionally, most people wouldn’t need to stream music at 24-bit/192kHz, as you would need a DAC.
 Keep in mind that the higher quality formats take up way more space when downloaded, and use more cellular data when streaming that way.